Cardiff-Critical-Care/py_analytics_template/README.md

 Now the project can be tracked for version control.

 For analytical projects we use Anaconda.
-Install the default conda environment using the YAML file:
+Install the default conda environment using the YAML file.
+It is best practice to edit this file first and rename the environment to the project name:

 ```bash
 conda env create -f conda_env.yml